 As a woman, you deserve to be loved and appreciated in a romantic relationship.
 As a mom, it is part of your job to model healthy relationships for your children.
 Dating is a natural step in life that should be approached with caution and optimism.
 There are no hard and fast rules when it comes to dating as a single parent.
 Take some time to evaluate your values and comfort levels with the different aspects of dating.
 Follow your instincts and the right person will come along at the right time.

-Single moms have a lot on their plates, so it's no wonder they don't always take the best care of themselves.
+Single moms have a lot on their plates, so it's no wonder they don't always prioritize their self care.

 According to the Center for Disease Control, single mothers are the most likely type of adults to get the least amount of sleep.
 From dealing with bedtime issues to managing household responsibilities, single moms take on a lot at nighttime.
 While this may seem like the only opportunity to get things done, insufficient sleep can lead to serious issues like: